Why Does the Tesla Model Y Rank Low for Reliability Despite No Reported Problems?

 Is the Tesla Model Y a good electric SUV?

-The Model Y provides up to 330 miles of driving range, an impressive sprint time to reach 60 mph, and handling that rivals some small sedans.
+The Tesla Model Y provides up to 330 miles of driving range, an impressive sprint time to reach 60 mph, and handling that rivals some small sedans.
 These qualities make it a good luxury electric SUV to drive.
-This small SUV also delivers advanced safety tech, excellent crash test scores, and access to the Tesla Supercharging network.
+This small crossover also delivers advanced safety tech, excellent crash test scores, and access to the Tesla Supercharger network.

-On the other hand, the cabin of the Model Y could be better, the ride can feel stiff, and understanding the reliance on touchscreen controls can present a steep learning curve for some drivers.
+On the other hand, the cabin of the Model Y could be better, the ride can feel stiff, and its overreliance touchscreen controls can present a steep learning curve for some drivers.

-Despite having no reported problems, the Tesla Model Y isn’t hitting top marks for reliability.
-Could this change in the future?
-Possibly.
+Despite having no reported problems on RepairPal, the Tesla Model Y doesn’t hit top marks for reliability.
+Could this change?
+Only time will tell.